rwilliams/jrubywiki/GoogleSummerOfCode2012.md

 If we get better Eventmachine support for JRuby, having a running Thin WebServer based on Eventmachine would be great.
 Then it would be easier to run Eventmachine jobs from within a e.g. Rails application.
 Everything would run within the reactor and you did not have to run the EM reactor in a new thread.

+## Static Optimization

+JRuby currently has an in-progress compiler to our own intermediate representation (IR).
+This IR provides a control-flow graph through code, inlining of methods, and many opportunities for optimization.
+A student interested in compilers would work with the JRuby team to explore the possibility of a full-system static optimizer using this IR.